On this page

 - ask what the institution offers to help you maintain your involvement while you are studying.

 You might find distance education challenging, particularly if you are used to a highly regulated school environment.
-Also, you may be required to attend residential schools as part of your assessment.
+Also, you may be required to attend classes on campus as part of your assessment.

-If you do need to attend a residential school, make sure that you can:
+If you do need to attend classes on campus, make sure that you can:

 - take time away from your work and other commitments; and